giuseppechecchia/miinto-api-wrapper/README.md

-# miinto-api-python-wrapper
+# miinto-api-wrapper
-Change your Odoo 13 backend color easily
+Miinto API Wrapper is a simple python wrapper for Miinto API.

+Miinto is a fashion luxury marketplace.

+For more information see the [Miinto Group](https://www.miinto-group.com/) website.

 # installation

-pip install miinto-api
+pip install miinto-api-wrapper

 # Disclaimer

-This deployment is NOT completed but it can be use in production
+This deployment is NOT completed - just some baisc HTTPs calls are wrapped.

+Anyway it can be used in production.

 ## Requirements

 python 3.x required
-urlparse, hashlib and hmac required
+urlparse required

 ### Kind of rapid instructions: